Tokio Marine Asset Management Co. Ltd. Has $2.43 Million Stock Position in Schlumberger Limited (NYSE:SLB)

 Wall Street Analyst Weigh In

 A number of research analysts have issued reports on SLB shares.
-Benchmark restated a “buy” rating and set a $65.00 target price on shares of Schlumberger in a research report on Monday, July 24th.
-Societe Generale assumed coverage on Schlumberger in a report on Monday, October 9th.
-They issued a “buy” rating and a $81.00 target price on the stock.
-Royal Bank of Canada lifted their price target on Schlumberger from $60.00 to $62.00 and gave the company an “outperform” rating in a research note on Thursday, July 20th.
-Susquehanna lifted their price target on Schlumberger from $68.00 to $72.00 and gave the company a “positive” rating in a research note on Thursday, September 7th.
-Finally, Barclays decreased their price target on Schlumberger from $74.00 to $70.00 and set an “overweight” rating on the stock in a research note on Monday, July 24th.
+Citigroup increased their target price on shares of Schlumberger from $66.00 to $70.00 and gave the stock a “buy” rating in a research report on Thursday, September 21st.
+Societe Generale assumed coverage on shares of Schlumberger in a research report on Monday, October 9th.
+They set a “buy” rating and a $81.00 price target on the stock.
+StockNews.com assumed coverage on Schlumberger in a report on Thursday, October 5th.
+They issued a “hold” rating on the stock.
+UBS Group lifted their price target on Schlumberger from $72.00 to $73.00 and gave the company a “buy” rating in a research note on Thursday, August 17th.
+Finally, Piper Sandler lifted their price target on Schlumberger from $64.00 to $77.00 and gave the company an “overweight” rating in a research note on Monday, September 11th.
 Two investment analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company’s stock.
 Based on data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus price target of $68.81.

 Get Our Latest Research Report on SLB